 The first reason is the fact that you can go mountain biking with a hardtail bike on the weekends or you can use it to commute back and forth from work.
 All of this just means that you definitely get value for your money in this sense.

 Another thing to consider especially if you live in a densely populated area is the type of trails available to you.
-A lot of mountain bike trails have sections of road.
+A lot of mountain bike rides will have sections where you need to ride on the road to get to the next trail.
 At least you know you will be good on both sets of terrain in this case.

 3. Little Rolling Resistance